Finance Program: Stock Pitch Competition

 Registration

-• Upon registration, team members will be added to a Canvas site with instructional videos and examples.
+- Upon registration, team members will be added to a Canvas site with more information on the requirements.

 Subject Company Requirements